 - Non-English speaking refugees in Salt Lake City learned Business English to participate in the Interweave MBS course.

 - In Mexico, native dialect Tzotzil speakers are learning how to read and write in Spanish in order to become more marketable in their local community.

 In addition to English, Interweave business literacy materials have been successfully adapted into Haitian Creole.
 Similar adaptations are being developed in Spanish and local African dialects.

-Interweave can help your organization – whether it be an NGO, refugee program, school, church or government agency – to adapt these innovative literacy tools to help your members and clients succeed in business.
+Interweave can help your organization – whether it be an NGO, refugee program, school, church or government agency – to adopt these innovative literacy tools to help your members and clients succeed in business.